pantheonscience/pantheonscience.github.io/e4s.md

 - The ability for anyone - scientist, developer, student or researcher - to download, build and execute end-to-end examples of integrated ECP technologies working together to run, produce data, and post-process the results.

-- Integration of ECP technologies to build specific versions (commits) of key ECP products by using spack builds to curate specific version sets of software.
+- Integration of ECP technologies to build specific sets of versions (commits) of key ECP products by using curated spack builds.

 - Optimization of build time through the use of E4S caches of pre-built applications.
 This significantly reduces - by orders of magnitude - the time it takes to build novel workflows, experiment with changes to the workflows, and test the results against integrated capabilities.